bevyengine/bevy/release-content/migration-guides/log-diagnostics-hash-set.md

 pull_requests: [19323]
 ---

-`LogDiagnosticsState`'s filter container the argument of `LogDiagnosticPlugin::filtered` is now a `HashSet` rather than a `Vec`.
+`LogDiagnosticsState`'s filter container and the argument of `LogDiagnosticPlugin::filtered` is now a `HashSet` rather than a `Vec`.